How To Get Fluffy Hair – Men

 The next step to achieving the perfect fluffy hair is to add a little bit of lightweight texture to your hair while it is still damp.

-The key here is to use a lightweight product that will make your hair easier to style but won’t weigh it down or make it sticky.
-You need something that will add a bit of hold to your hair but won’t change the texture too much.
+The key here is to use a lightweight product that will make your hair easier to style without weighing it down or making it sticky.

-Remember that Marc Anthony styling cream we mentioned earlier?
-That would be a great product to use right after the shower.
-Simply spread a quarter-sized amount of the cream through your hair – from root to tip – while your hair is damp.
-Then proceed to blow-drying your hair.
+Spread a quarter-sized amount of the cream evenly through your hair, from root to tip, while your hair is still damp.
+Then proceed to blow-dry your hair.

-Another alternative you can use after washing your hair is this Sea Salt Spray.
-Salt sprays are great because they give you texture and a little bit of hold without adding any shine or waxiness.
+Salt sprays are great because they add texture and a little bit of hold without adding shine or waxiness.

-They have a nice, matte texture.
-However, be careful not to use too much because if you overdo it, your hair can start to get sticky.
+However, be careful not to use too much, as overdoing it can cause your hair to become sticky.

 The right way to use a sea salt spray is to spritz it 2-3 times into your damp hair, then use your fingers or a wide-tooth comb to gently spread it through your hair before blow-drying it.